 Destination

-Explore South Sudan – the land of Dinka and Mundari.
+South Sudan the land of Dinka and Mundari

 The South Sudan was a renowned slave trade area in the period prior 1820 just when it was invaded by Muhammad Ali who was the viceroy of Egypt in the Ottoman Empire.
 By the end of 19th century, South Sudan was being ruled by the British in collaboration with Egyptians.
 All this time, it was still Sudan.
 South Sudan gained her independence and became a fully-fledged country in 2011 when the people of South Sudan voted in large numbers to secede from Sudan.